Irrigation

 A. Schlegel

-Abstract: A limited irrigation study involving four cropping systems and evaluating four crop rotations was initiated in 2012 at the Southwest Research-Extension Center near Tribune, KS.
-The cropping systems were two annual systems (continuous corn [C-C] and continuous grain sorghum [GS-GS]) and two 2-year systems (corn-grain sorghum [C-GS] and corn-winter wheat [C-W]).
-In 2019, corn yields were similar for all rotations, although averaged across the past 7 years, corn yields were greater following wheat than following corn.
-There were no significant differences in grain sorghum yields in 2019, which was similar to the multi-year average.
-Wheat yields were greater than the multi-year average.
+Abstract: A limited irrigation study involving four cropping systems and evaluating four crop rotations was initiated at the Southwest Research-Extension Center near Tribune, KS, in 2012.
+The cropping systems were two annual systems (continuous corn and continuous grain sorghum) and two 2-year systems (corn-grain sorghum and corn-winter wheat).
+In 2020, corn yields were similar for all rotations, although averaged across the past 8 years, corn yields were greater following wheat than following corn.
+There were no significant differences in grain sorghum yields in 2020, which was similar to the multi-year average.
+Wheat yields were below the multi-year average.

 Long-Term Nitrogen, Phosphorus and Potassium Fertilization of Irrigated Grain Sorghum